 Not everyone along the path of totality was an astronomer.
 A 31-year-old inventor named Thomas A. Edison had brought a pocket-sized device called a “tasimeter” that he claimed could detect a change in temperature of only 0.000001 degree.
 He announced that he was going to measure the heat of the solar corona, but astronomers were not impressed.
 Nevertheless, Edison carried out his experiment—and the tasimeter was proven ineffective.

 March 7, 1970

 During the eclipse of March 7, 1970, the Moon’s shadow, traveling at more than 1500 miles an hour and darkening a 100-mile-wide path of totality, crossed the Gulf of Mexico, entered Florida near Tallahassee, and then sped up the Atlantic coast before heading out over the ocean.
 Cape Cod narrowly missed seeing totality, but Canada’s Maritime Provinces saw the eclipse as total.
 The maximum duration of totality was almost four minutes!

 On February 26, 1979, a total solar eclipse—the last such event to be seen in the United States in the 20th century—was visible from the Pacific Northwest through northern Canada.
 The total phase began at sunrise in the North Pacific, with the path of totality sweeping through Oregon (where the skies were, unfortunately, completely overcast), Washington, Idaho, and Montana, as well as most of central Canada and Greenland.
 Maximum duration along the central line was over two minutes.

 August 21, 2017

-After the 2017 eclipse, another total solar eclipse will not be visible in the United States until April 9, 2024, when it will pass from southern Texas up through northern New England.
+For the United States, the next total solar eclipse that will be visible for America citizens takes place on April 8, 2024!
+This eclipse will pass from southern Texas up through northern New England.
+Get ready!